biopython/biopython.github.io/wiki/Biopython.md

 License](http://www.biopython.org/DIST/LICENSE), which is extremely liberal and compatible with almost every license in the world.
-We work along with the [Open Bioinformatics Foundation](http://open-bio.org), who generously provide web and [CVS](CVS "wikilink") space for the project.
+We work along with the [Open Bioinformatics Foundation](http://open-bio.org), who generously host our website, bug tracker, and mailing lists.

 This wiki will help you download and install Biopython, and start using the libraries and tools.